google/EarlGrey/docs/install-and-run.md

   end
   ```

-    For the CocoaPods 0.39.0 release, the Podfile including EarlGrey should look like this:
+    For the CocoaPods 0.39.0 release, the Podfile should look like:

   ```ruby
   PROJECT_NAME = 'SampleApp'